-- You get consistently crispy details, no matter the frame width you enter. - You can resize the frame when the action finishes, without sacrificing the image quality.
+- You get consistently crispy details, no matter the frame width you enter. - You can resize the frame when the action finishes.

 Enter the preferred size and hit OK.

-In a few seconds the action will create a framed photo template on your screen.
-Now you need to load and place a photo onto this template.
+In a few seconds the action will create the frame on your screen, and will ask you to load and place a photo onto the red background: